railroadmedia/vuesora/docs/README.md

 ### Symlinking Vuesora

 Creating a symlink in NPM is as simple as hoisting the NPM package as a global package, and linking it in the project that uses it as a dependency.
-You can achieve that with the following commands.
+You can achieve that with the following steps:

-`cd /app/vuesora`
+1. `cd /app/vuesora`

-`npm link` - Wait for the command to finish
+2. `npm link`

-`cd /app/pianote`
+3. `cd /app/pianote`

-`npm link vuesora`
+4. `npm link vuesora`

 Alternatively, you can chain everything in one command.